 The Take Home Messages:

-1. Vegans (and some vegetarians) need adequate B12 supplementation, either from a pill or from B12 fortified foods.
+1. Vegans (and some vegetarians) need adequate B12 supplementation, either from a pill or from B12 fortified foods.2.
+Mushrooms can provide you with a little B12 but not enough to live on

 3. If you are a vegan or vegetarian I recommend that you see your GP every 2 years or so for a blood test to check your B12 level.
 While you are at it I also recommend that you get your iron and Vit D level checked too.